Opioids

 Additional Resources

 The toxic drug supply is a public health and safety concern affecting many communities.
-In 2022, 2535 Ontarians died from opioid-related causes; 24 of those deaths occurred in the Eastern Ontario Health Unit region.
-The scale of opioid- and stimulant-related harms in Canada is reflected in this interactive map by the Public Health Agency of Canada.
+In 2023, 2647 Ontarians died from opioid-related causes; 31 of those deaths occurred in the Eastern Ontario Health Unit region.
+The scale of opioid- and stimulant-related harms in Ontario is reflected in this interactive tool by Ontario Public Health.

 The term “poisoning” should be used: